Indoor air - Ingressi

 - drawing up a plan and a schedule of corrective actions and implementing the same

-- monitoring the impact of the actions taken on workers’ health, and
+- monitoring the impact of the actions taken on workers’ health.

 Indoor air - Työntekijälle

-Let your employer and occupational safety and health representative know if you suspect that there is an issue with indoor air quality at your workplace.
+Let your employer and occupational safety and health representative know if you suspect that there is a problem related to indoor climate at your workplace.
 Your employer has a duty to keep both you and the occupational safety and health representative up to date on any actions that have been or will be taken to address the issue.
 Your employer must also let you know if they deem it unnecessary to take any action.

 You should let your employer and occupational safety and health representative know if you notice any symptoms that you believe could be due to poor indoor air quality at your workplace.
-Your employer will then need to investigate whether your symptoms are caused by something at your workplace.
+The employer must determine together with occupational healthcare whether your symptoms are caused by the conditions at the workplace.
 You should also talk to your employer’s occupational health care provider about any symptoms.
 Occupational health care professionals can propose changes to allow you to continue working in the space that is causing you symptoms.